noaamaman325158/TimeAndPlaceAnalysis/README.md

-# Mock API Sensor
+# Sitting Duration Calculation

 ## Overview

-This repository contains the code for a mock API sensor implemented in Python using Flask.
-The sensor provides simulated data for tracking a person's movement in a room.
+This repository contains Python code for calculating the duration of sitting based on the API data from a location sensor.
+The sensor provides information about a person's movement in a room, and this code processes the data to determine the total time spent in a designated sitting area.
 ## Usage

 ### Prerequisites